ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

   - id: control ID (required key)
     title: control title
     description: description of the control in a few sentences
-    levels: The list of policy levels that the control belongs to.
+    levels: The list of policy levels that the control belongs to
     notes: a short paragraph of text
     rules: a list of rule IDs that cover this control
-    related_rules: a list of related rules
+    related_rules: a list of related rules only for reference
     controls: a (nested) list of either control definitions, or of control references in the policy:id format
     status: a keyword that reflects the current status of the implementation of this control
     tickets: a list of URLs reflecting the work that still needs to be done to address this control